 the Excellence Strategy.

 He has been a member of the

 to foster scientific collaboration between German and Canadian academic institutions and to establish

 the German-Canadian Centre for Innovation and Research .
+He served as member and is currently chairing the

 He served as a member of the committee on G8 Research Councils Initiative on Multilateral Research Funding, the